Carpal tunnel syndrome and pregnancy

 What is carpal tunnel syndrome?

-How does pregnancy affect carpal tunnel syndrome?
+How does pregnancy cause carpal tunnel syndrome?

-Common signs and symptoms of carpal tunnel syndrome include:
+Common symptoms of carpal tunnel syndrome include:

 - repeating the same hand movements frequently